Bylaws and Code of Conduct

-The names of the newly elected members of the Council and of the Chairman and Chairman-Elect for the following year shall be announced by the Chairman at the end of the Annual General Meeting and this announcement shall constitute the beginning of their respective terms of office.
+The names of the newly elected members of the Council and of the Chair and Chair-Elect for the following year shall be announced by the Chair at the end of the Annual General Meeting and this announcement shall constitute the beginning of their respective terms of office.

 7. COUNCIL MEETINGS

-The Council shall normally meet at least three times per annum at such times as the Council may decide, or whenever summoned by the Chairman or Chairman-Elect, or on a requisition signed by seven members of the Council.
+The Council shall normally meet at least three times per annum at such times as the Council may decide, or whenever summoned by the Chair or Chair-Elect, or on a requisition signed by seven members of the Council.
 At every meeting seven corporate members shall be a quorum.
-Seven days clear notice of a meeting of the Council shall be given in writing by the chairman to every member and Honorary Officer of the Council save when an emergency meeting is called by the Chairman, Chairman-Elect or on a requisition by seven members of the Council.
+Seven days clear notice of a meeting of the Council shall be given in writing by the Chair to every member and Honorary Officer of the Council save when an emergency meeting is called by the Chair, Chair-Elect or on a requisition by seven members of the Council.

 Information supplied to Council members and Honorary Officers in their capacity as Council Members or Honorary Officers shall be considered privileged information which must not be breached without the authority of the Council.